 - Developing a Buddhist chaplaincy curriculum

 - A Buddhist center hosting an informal event for the local community

 - A project to offer a group meditation program in a prison setting

 - Starting a Buddhist based depression and anxiety support group

 - Using pastoral counselling to help others through challenges

 We are interested in learning about how your work will help others, care for those in need, and share Buddha’s wisdom and values, with new people in contemporary ways.

 Applications are reviewed by a committee of mental health and resilience professionals.

-Trisong Grant awards are generally in the $5,000 range, and occasionally more, depending on the scope and needs of the project.
+Trisong Grant awards are generally in the $5,000 range but can be more.
+Award amounts will depend on the scope and needs of the project.